fenago/deep-learning-for-nlp/Lab Guides/chapter_16/Lab_10.md

 http://www.cs.cornell.edu/people/pabo/movie-review-data/review_polarity.tar.
 gz

-After unzipping the file, you will have a directory called txt sentoken with two subdirectories containing the text neg and pos for negative and positive reviews.
+Dataset is **already downloaded**, you will have a directory called txt sentoken with two subdirectories containing the text neg and pos for negative and positive reviews.
 Reviews are stored one per file with a naming convention cv000 to cv999 for each of neg and pos.

 16.3